jacobwawrzynski/VioRentals/README.md

 - Search bar for movies and customers (in development)
 - CRUD operations using API and dependency injection
 - Graphical user interface
+- Microservices like: "Lucky user" or "Recommended movie" made in Rust

 <a name="build"></a>